jensbrak/SpamDetector/README.md

 If considered spam, the comment is marked as not approved, effectively stopping it from being published.
 If not considered spam, the comment is marked as approved and is published.

+# Note
+While providing working antispam functionality, the purpose of this module was primarly to explore and learn about Piranha.
+The documentation and samples are helpful when writing a module but without one exception: Manager support.
+I wanted to see what it took to make a module with full Manager support, including persistance, localization while keeping the look and feel of the internal Piranha modules.
+In other words: You might have use for this module if you want to understand how Manager support can be added to a custom Piranha module.

 # Dependencies
 * `Zon3.SpamDetector.Localization`
 * `Microsoft.Extensions.Http` version 6